Programa Silvio Santos: 1970s

 Silvio Santos with the duos Dom and Ravel (standing) and Antônio Carlos and Jocafi (seated), 1972.

 The show gradually expanded to approximately 10 hours in length.
-Although he paid for the airtime, a growing incompatibility with Globo's "Quality Standard" led to conflicts between Silvio and directors Walter Clark and Boni, who wanted to fill the time slot with their own shows and advertisers.
+Although he paid for the airtime, Silvio's relationship with Globo was strained by the network's "quality standard", an increase its focus on higher-quality and in-house programming such as films, telenovelas, news, and sports.
+Directors Walter Clark and Boni wanted to fill the time slot with their own shows and advertisers.
 This conflict fueled Silvio's ambition to launch his own TV channel.

 In 1972, shortly after renewing his contract for five more years, Silvio Santos purchased half of TV Record's shares from businessman Pipa Amaral.
 However, because his contract with Globo prohibited him from being a shareholder in a competing network, he used a proxy, Joaquim Cintra Gordinho, who managed the presenter's stake alongside partner Paulo Machado de Carvalho.
 The transaction was not revealed until 1976, the year Silvio left Globo, leading to a legal dispute that he won.
 A year earlier, on October 22, 1975, Silvio also won a public bidding process for VHF channel 11 in Rio de Janeiro, inaugurating TVS Rio de Janeiro on May 14, 1976.
 With guaranteed broadcast in São Paulo and Rio, Silvio terminated his contract with Rede Globo just before its expiration.
 The final Programa Silvio Santos broadcast on Rede Globo aired on July 25, 1976, after more than 16 years.
 Silvio also leased Sunday programming from Rede Tupi, which was already in financial distress, to ensure the show's broadcast outside the Rio-São Paulo axis until April 1982.
 On August 1, 1976, Programa Silvio Santos began airing on Tupi and TVS Rio de Janeiro.